So, you’ve been tasked with finding the best Content Management System (CMS) for your healthcare website.

 How to Choose the Right Healthcare Content Management System

-If you already have a relationship with an agency or another marketing partner, I would sit down and have a conversation with them.
+If you already have a relationship with an agency or another marketing partner, sit down and have a conversation with them.
 The team helping you get your site up and running is going to know your brand and what you will and will not need for your website.
 Let their team figure out what CMS would work best for you and make sure it can pass HIPAA requirements.

 Your partner may also be able to handle compliant hosting, email services and sign any BAAs that you need.
 Most of the time, having something smaller and simpler like WordPress would be the best option, unless you can provide a specific use case for something more robust.